This Week in Tech: 23rd - 27th July

 - Windows uses machine learning for deciding on when to perform updates

-Google wants users to plug a key into their device to
+Google wants users to plug a key into their device to log in

-Google has announced a plan to use a physical key drive
+Google has announced a plan to use a physical key drive in order to sign you into your services.

 The Titan Security Key will apparently last up to six months without a change of batteries.
 It is understood that it will be connectable via Bluetooth or USB.